rico-vz/HeimerdingerLoL/content/posts/how-to-get-hatty-crabby-icon-in-league-of-legends.md

 When you're in a Quickplay match, you're going to want to find and befriend Little Legends that are hidden around the map.
 Some may be located in random bushes, while others are found in the alcoves.
 To make it easier for them to be found, you can unlock your camera and move it around the map.
 Any areas where a Little Legend is will stand out, as there will be a golden glow.

 So, run toward the glow spots, and when you see the Little Legend, spam-click it until it becomes your friend.

-If you didn't befriend 5 Little Legends in time, don't worry!
-You can also get them by killing an enemy that has some.
+When you kill an enemy you also get their Little Legend Friends, however it doesn't seem like the Little Legends you got from killing the enemy count towards the mission to unlock the Hatty Crabby Icon.
+Some players have also speculated that you need to stay alive with your captured little friends for a certain amount of time for them to actually count, but this isn't confirmed.

 Even if you don't befriend enough Little Legends throughout an entire game you shouldn't worry, There is no maximum game limit to complete the mission; you can just queue up a Quickplay game again.